atchutchi/xox-winners/README.md

 ### Game Board Phone
 ![Phone responsivity](https://share.balsamiq.com/c/rBwm3PRcLAY2Jeg3QrPhxZ.png)
 #### Player vs. Player:
 - Play against another player on the same device and take turns making moves.

 #### Player vs. Machine:
 - Challenge the computer opponent in a one-on-one match.
 Test your skills against an AI that makes strategic moves.
+- In "Player vs Machine" mode, the computer automatically chooses a free cell.

 #### Dynamic Game Board:
 - The game board adjusts to fit different screen sizes, providing a responsive and enjoyable gaming experience on various devices.

+#### Managing a round:

+- The number of rounds in the game is indicated by totalRounds.
+- The game moves on to the following round after each round, and the round number is increased.
+- The game concludes when the predetermined number of rounds has been completed, and the winner is decided using the scores.

 #### Score Tracking:
 - Keep track of the scores for each player (Player X and Player O) as the game progresses through multiple rounds.

 #### Game Restart:
 - Restart the game at any time with a click of the "Restart" button to start a fresh match.
 ### Rules
 ![Rules](https://share.balsamiq.com/c/aJkBVQfZshrJg5XFNQk8wv.png)